Microsoft/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/Hands-on lab step-by step - SAP NetWeaver on Azure.md

 6. Switch to the RDP session to s03-ascs-0 and repeat the steps 2-5.

-7. To remove the SAPMNT file share on both ASCS cluster nodes, switch back to the Remote Desktop session to s03-ascs-0 and, from the Windows PowerShell ISE window, run the following:
+7. To remove the SAPMNT file share on both ASCS cluster nodes, switch back to the Remote Desktop session to s03-ascs-0 and from the Windows PowerShell ISE window, run the following:

 ```
     $nodes = ('s03-ascs-0','s03-ascs-1')